 In this way, a mindful adult can help interrupt this feedback loop that many of our boys get into.
 The emphasis is on the feedback loop – the reactivity becomes stronger and more defensive as the child feels the authority figure’s negative reaction to him.
 This is a common conundrum for this type of intensity.

 If you would like to read more, I highly recommend Todd Rose’s book.
 “Square Peg: My Story and What It Means for Raising Innovators, Visionaries, and Out-of-the-Box Thinkers.”
 It is a poignant and insightful story of one man’s journey from trouble-maker to Harvard professor.

-Teresa Currivan is a mother, licensed marriage and family therapist, school therapist and parent coach/consultant by phone at Help My Child Thrive Coaching.
-She specializes in giftedness, twice exceptionality, life changes, creative blocks, family dynamics, and individuals.
-She lives in the San Francisco, California Bay Area with her husband and son who really wants a dog.
+Teresa Currivan is a mother, licensed marriage and family therapist, school therapist and parent coach by phone at Help My Child Thrive Coaching.
+She specializes in giftedness and twice exceptionality and lives in the San Francisco Bay Area with her husband and son-who- really-wants-a-dog.
 You can find more articles on her Facebook page, fb.me/TeresaCurrivanCoaching.
+Have a question about your child?
 Email her at TeresaCurrivan@gmail.com and ask about a free 20-minute phone consultation.

 © 2018 Teresa Currivan